Smiles for America provides new smiles to first responders - Shelby County Reporter

 “He had some wear from acid erosion and that was going to get worse with time,” said Dudney.
 “We felt this would be a good opportunity because he didn’t neglect his teeth or do anything to get his teeth in bad shape.
 It’s just there was some damage due to acid erosion, and it was just going to continue to get worse.”

-Ten porcelain veneers were placed in Chapman’s smile, something insurance would ultimately not cover.
+Ten porcelain veneers were placed in Chapman’s mouth, something insurance would ultimately not cover.

 “We wanted to do something permanent for him,” Dudney said.
 “When you have wear on multiple teeth like James did, it can impact the appearance of the teeth and damage the internal structure of the teeth.”

-After three separate visits to Dr. Dudney’s office, Chapman’s smile is finally complete.
+After three separate visits to Dudney’s office, Chapman’s smile is finally complete.

 “It’s a great feeling,” Chapman said.
 “Not that I’ve had too many new cars in my life, but it feels like having a new car.
 You know, you want to take it easy, and you don’t want to scratch it up.”